 Somewhat out of place on this list, but still worthwhile, Ultralearning focuses on a key idea: learning how to learn better.
 By improving this skill, you enable yourself to get better at other things, including managing your time, your habits, and your schedule.
 This book is worth it for the stories of some of the “ultra-learners” covered in it alone.

 While Atomic Habits tends to focus on the how of building good habits, this book focuses on why they do or don’t work.
 The Power of Habit: Why We Do What We Do in Life and Business quickly became a best-seller thanks to its examinations how our habits are formed, so if you’re wondering why you just can’t get started on something, this could help you figure out why.

 Sometimes to understand the present we need to look to the past, and that is what Meditations is perfect for.
 Emperor of Rome from 161 to 180 AD, Marcus Aurelius is widely considered one of the most notable of the Stoic philosophers, and his thoughts on on how we sometimes sabotage ourselves with our own thoughts and assumptions are still worth reading even now.

 Like Daily Rituals: How Artists Work, My Morning Routine: How Successful People Start Every Day Inspired focuses on the morning routines of others to help you build your own.
 While that book focuses on artists, this focuses on successful people who are still in the middle of their working lives.

-Start With Your Mornings
+Start Your Mornings Right

 Now that you’ve got some ideas for how you might want to shake up your day, it’s time to get started.
 As you may have gathered from looking at a few of these books, there is a sizable contingent of people who think that the best way to set yourself up for success is to focus on your morning.